aliasgwynplaine/aliasgwynplaine.github.io/_posts/2025-01-25-troubleshotting-elixir-bootlin.md

 elixir and placed in an online server to have access from anywhere.

 Follow the instruction from the [repo](https://github.com/bootlin/elixir).
-Then, if you have any trouble, you can check if here's the solution.
+Then, if you have any trouble, you can check if the solution is here.

 ## A little remark on Apache2 modules